- Constructing boxes with lids

 - Dry the boxes and lids between sessions, and then have the children paint on the details.

 - Newspapers that are printed with vegetable inks are more flexible.
-Torn, rather then cut, edges will blend easier.
+Torn, rather than cut, edges will blend easier.
 Newspapers tear easily when ripped vertically.

 - To keep the boxes from becoming too large and time-consuming, limit any dimension of the boxes to no more than six inches before decorations are added.

 - Some children will not need to use papier mâché pulp, while others will need extra.
-Preparing a golf-ball-sized quantity per child is usually enough.
+Preparing one ball about the size of a golf ball per child is usually enough.

 - This project can be done in four sessions using pre-made boxes.
 However, when asked if they preferred making their own boxes instead of using pre-made ones, the children unanimously answered, "Yes."